katjad/javascript101-handbook/README.md

 ![](JaY.png)

-Let's help you get started with everything you need to know about the group and Javascript :fire:
+Let's help you get started with everything you need to know about the group and Javascript :fire: :tiger:

 ## Contributing
 If you would like to help please contribute!